PowerDNS/lightningstream/docs/configuration.template.md

 | use_update_marker | bool | Reduce LIST commands, see link below |
 | update_marker_force_list_interval | duration | See link below for details |

-The `use_update_marker` option can be useful to reduce your AWS S3 bill in small personal deployments, as GET operations are 10 times cheaper than LIST operations, but it cannot reliably be used when you are using a bucket mirror mechanism to keep multiple buckets in sync.
+The `use_update_marker` option can reduce your AWS S3 bill in small personal deployments without compromises on update latency, as GET operations are 10 times cheaper than LIST operations, but it cannot reliably be used when you are using a bucket mirror mechanism to keep multiple buckets in sync.

 You can find all the available S3 options with full descriptions in [Simpleblob's S3 backend Options struct](https://github.com/PowerDNS/simpleblob/blob/main/backends/s3/s3.go#:~:text=Options%20struct).